 - Prebake the pastry shell as "blind bake":

 - Prick the bottom of the pastry shell with a fork.
 Chill in the refrigerator for 15 minutes(this will help to stop it from shrinking during baking.)

 - Place a large piece of parchment paper over the bottom and sides of the pastry shell.
 Fill the bottom with pie weights or dried uncooked beans.

 - Bake it at 350F for 8-10 minutes, remove the weight and bake for another 4-5 minutes or until the bottom is dry and crisp.

 - Leave the pie crust in the pan and continue with your recipe.

 - Chocolate mixture:

-- Put the cream, glucose(corn syrup), vanilla bean and spices into a saucepan and bring to a boil.
+- Put the cream, glucose(honey), vanilla bean, and spices into a saucepan and bring to a boil.
 Remove from the heat and set aside to steep for 10 minutes.

-- Decorate the tart dusting cocoa powder over it and add the cinnamon sticks and star anise.
+- Decorate the tart by dusting cocoa powder over it, and add the cinnamon sticks and star anise.